wlepage/digitalimagecorrelation/index.md

 <a name="calibration"></a>
 # Calibration

 For 2-D DIC, the only calibration is a length scale conversion from the pixel space of DIC to the image's magnification, so the calibration needs a line of known length (such as the horizontal field width, or HFW).
 For 3-D DIC, the cameras must be calibrated with respect to one another in space, so a line is no longer sufficient.
 Thus, common calibration procedures involve a calibration grid, or a plane of known dimensions.
 This concept is illustrated below.
+The artificial speckle pattern and mock calibration grid were generated with the Speckle Generator and Target Generator softwares from Correlated Solutions, Inc.

 <br /><br />![DIC calibrations]({{site.baseurl}}/assets/img/calibrations-01.png)<br /><br />

-* see the stereo calibration series from Phil Reu [doi: 10.1111/ext.12048]
+For the line length measurement to calibrate 2-D DIC, small errors in the line length can create large errors in the resulting displacements, so an accurate reference such as a precision ruler should be used.

+For 3-D DIC, the calibration procedure varies among DIC software packages, but general best-practices are listed below.

++ For an image horizontal field width (HFW) smaller than about 25 mm, a glass calibration grid with laser-etched marks is recommended due to the high precision at the small length scale.
+Printed grids on paper suffice for HFWs larger than about 25 mm.
+If using a printed grid on paper, then firmly affix the printed grid to a flat and rigid substrate, such as a section of PMMA sheet.
-* to hold the grid, use a dial indicator arm with magnetic base
++ To hold the grid, a dial indicator arm mounted on a two-axis stage with a magnetic base is fantastic.
+A lower-cost option with similar effect is a third-hand.
-* if using a glass calibration grid, only indirectly backlight the grid
-    * no direct light, front or back
-    * use the white poster board instead of a piece of paper: matte finish is good
++ For glass calibration grids, then backlight the grid either with a diffuse LED light panel or with indirect backlighting.
+One indirect backlit option is shining a light on a white poster board with a matte finish.
-    * set the light intensity to just before saturation to get good contrast
++ With the grid in the cameras et the light intensity to just before saturation to get good contrast.
-* move the grid around in the field of view while taking pictures
++ Incrementally move and rotate the grid in the field of view, then take an image pair.
-    * do some images at extreme rotations (so long at the three main dots are in focus)
-    * only rotations about the x and y axes matter
-    * don't put the keyboard on the same table as the cameras as hitting the spacebar shakes the cameras and messes up the calibration
-    * take 25-30 calibration images
-* once the calibration analysis is complete, you can remove poorly matched image pairs by right clicking the row to improve the score
-* calibration scores
-    * below 0.100 is okay, below 0.050 is good, below 0.030 is great
-    * the units on the calibration scores is residual pixels
-    * calibration scores get worse for more and more extension tubes
++ Take 25-50 calibration images (more can produce even better results, but with diminishing returns).

+#### Further reading
+1. Reu, Phillip.
+"Calibration: stereo calibration."
+Experimental Techniques 38.1 (2014): 1-2. [doi:10.1111/ext.12048](http://doi.org/doi:10.1111/ext.12048).

 <!--